AthinaKyriakou/mrbox/README.md

 # MRBox :gift:
-A user-friendly for the management, processing and analysis of Big Data across local and remote platforms.
+A user-friendly application for the management, processing and analysis of Big Data across local and remote platforms.

 ## Table of Contents
 1. [About the Project](https://github.com/AthinaKyriakou/mrbox#about-the-project)